-We employ approximately 1,000 research and development personnel around the world, including scientists, engineers and technicians.
-Our total research and development expenses were approximately \$123.3 million, \$107.1 million and \$112.1 million for fiscal years 2023, 2022 and 2021, respectively.
+We employ approximately 800 research and development personnel around the world, including scientists, engineers and technicians.
+Our total research and development expenses were approximately \$121.6 million, \$123.3 million and \$107.1 million for fiscal years 2024, 2023 and 2022, respectively.

 We believe that continued investment in research and development will be critical for us to continue to deliver market-leading solutions for automotive cognitive assistance.
-Accordingly, we intend to continue to invest in our product portfolio and allocate capital and resources to our growth opportunities.
+Accordingly, we intend to continue to invest in our product portfolio and allocate available capital and resources to our growth opportunities.